MicrosoftDocs/edge-developer/microsoft-edge/web-platform/site-impacting-changes.md

 ---
 # Site compatibility-impacting changes coming to Microsoft Edge

-This article lists differences between the schedule of changes for Microsoft Edge versus the Chromium project, and high-impact changes which the Microsoft Edge team is tracking especially closely.
+This article lists the schedule of changes for Microsoft Edge and the Chromium project.
+It also highlights any differences and high-impact changes which the Microsoft Edge team is tracking especially closely.

 The web platform is a collection of technologies used for building webpages, including HTML, CSS, JavaScript, and many other open standards.
 The web platform constantly evolves to improve the user experience, security, and privacy.
 In some cases, these changes may affect the functionality of existing webpages.